 “It’s something we’ve been talking about with the Silver Ferns; we remain humble, we remain grateful, but we slaughter them when we’re out there on the netball court; we put our foot down.”

-Dame Noeline Taurua is a former New Zealand Netball international, Commonwealth Games medalist, and current Head Coach of the Silver Ferns.
+Dame Noeline Taurua is a former New Zealand Netball international, Commonwealth Games medallist, and current Coach of the Silver Ferns.
 Like Bennett, she also demonstrates an acute appreciation of character strengths, and the importance of character and identity to a winning team.

-But, unlike Bennett’s quote, Taurua’s references both types of character strength; Performance Character Strengths and Relational Character Strengths.
+But, unlike Bennett’s quote, Taurua’s statement references both types of character strength; Performance Character Strengths and Relational Character Strengths.
 Relational Character Strengths promote ethical conduct and harmony, and can include traits such as humility and respectfulness.
+The cultivation of Relational Character strengths can also be integral to the development of a growth mindset, which can, in turn, underpin a healthier attitude to learning, thereby facilitating greater improvement in the long-term.
 In saying “we remain humble, we remain grateful,” Taurua alludes to this aspect of character first.

 Performance Character Strengths, which relate to mastery and success in a specific environment, and focus on qualities like competitiveness and confidence, are amply displayed in the second part of the quote: “we slaughter them when we’re out there on the netball court; we put our foot down.”